fkling/JSNetworkX/README.md

 ## Build instructions

-To build the library on your own you need [`ant`](http://ant.apache.org/). `ant compile` will download all necessary dependencies
-(Closure library and compiler) and compile the files.
+To build the library on your own you need [`ant`](http://ant.apache.org/). `ant compile` will download all necessary dependencies (Closure library and compiler) and compile the files.

+To run the tests you have to set the `testing` flag:

+    ant compile -Dtesting=true